-Sarah attended Trinity University in San Antonio and received a Masters in violin performance and pedagogy at Texas State University where she studied with Paula Bird.
-Sarah believes firmly in the principle of “every child can” of the Suzuki method - every child can learn to play violin!
+Saber attended Trinity University in San Antonio and received a Master's in violin performance and pedagogy at Texas State University, where she studied with Paula Bird.
+Saber believes firmly in the principle of “every child can” of the Suzuki method - every child can learn to play violin!

 You know that feeling when you take a deep breath and a big stretch and you can feel it in every cell of your body?
 Well, Maggie's goal is to help kids find that feeling in each of her classes.
 Maggie has been working with kids of all ages in the mindfulness field for years and curates classes that include movement, games, crafts, props, and conversations to socially and emotionally grow together.

 Peir-Shiuan is an accomplished performer and educator.
 She serves as an Adjunct Assistant Professor of Piano at Austin Community College and performs as a soloist in groups across the US, Taiwan, and Europe.
 At Songbird Rising, Peir-Shiuan is our piano accompanist, guiding our students through rehearsals and playing alongside them at recitals.